-Trump says he’s done nothing wrong, Cohen making up stories
+Trump denies wrongdoing, says Cohen is making up stories

-WASHINGTON (AP) - President Donald Trump accused his former lawyer Michael Cohen of lying under pressure of prosecution as his White House grappled with allegations that the president had orchestrated a campaign cover-up to buy the silence of two women who claimed he had affairs with them.
+WASHINGTON (AP) - President Donald Trump continued his steady stream of denials of wrongdoing Thursday as his White House grappled with allegations that the president orchestrated a campaign cover-up to buy the silence of two women who claimed he had affairs with them.

+Before dawn, Trump tweeted: “NO COLLUSION - RIGGED WITCH HUNT!” - a reference to special counsel Robert Mueller’s investigation into Russian interference in the 2016 election.

-Confronting mounting legal and political threats, Trump took to Twitter on Wednesday to accuse Cohen of making up “stories in order to get a ‘deal’” from federal prosecutors.
+Confronting mounting legal and political threats, Trump also took to Twitter on Wednesday to accuse his former lawyer Michael Cohen of making up “stories in order to get a ‘deal’” from federal prosecutors.

 Cohen pleaded guilty Tuesday to eight charges, including campaign finance violations that he said he carried out in coordination with Trump.
 Behind closed doors, Trump expressed worry and frustration that a man intimately familiar with his political, personal and business dealings for more than a decade had turned on him.

 Yet his White House signaled no clear strategy for managing the fallout.
 At a White House briefing, press secretary Sarah Huckabee Sanders insisted at least seven times that Trump had done nothing wrong and was not the subject of criminal charges.
 She referred substantive questions to the president’s personal counsel Rudy Giuliani, who was at a golf course in Scotland.
 Outside allies of the White House said they had received little guidance on how to respond to the events in their appearances on cable news.
 And it was not clear the West Wing was assembling any kind of coordinated response.